akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 ### Combining materialized values

-Since every operator in Akka Streams can provide a materialized value after being materialized, it is necessary to somehow express how these values should be composed to a final value when we plug these stages together.
+Since every operator in Akka Streams can provide a materialized value after being materialized, it is necessary to somehow express how these values should be composed to a final value when we plug these operators together.
 For this, many operator methods have variants that take an additional argument, a function, that will be used to combine the resulting values.
 Some examples of using these combiners are illustrated in the example below.